About the West Michigan Symphony

 May 15, 2013, WMS moved its offices into new headquarters on the second floor of the Russell Block Building at 360 W. Western Avenue, ushering in a new era of music making.
 The Block, an 1800 square-feet space adjacent to the offices, is an intimate concert and education space and a rental facility for weddings and special events.
 With flexible seating for up to 150, it features a lounge and dressing room area, small balcony, windows facing Muskegon Lake, and an outdoor deck made of recycled materials with green spaces.
 The Block allows WMS to increase its presence in downtown Muskegon by expanding its ticket operations on the first floor and presenting 15 concerts @The Block, welcoming artists in genres from classical, to cabaret, to alternative..

-Connecting and enriching our diverse community through the transformative power of music.
+West Michigan Symphony connects and enriches our diverse community through the transformative power of music.

 Our 990 and Cultural Data Project Report (CDP Report) for the most recently completed fiscal year is available for download below.